-4.1.2 Team Branding and Goal Visualization
+3.1.2.3.2.
+Team Branding and Goal Visualization

 Personal achievement, pride, and a sense of belonging was the source of many athlete's inner motivation.
 Additionally, 71% of athletes indicated that they had a greater amount of intrinsic motivation than extrinsic motivation.
 Adding strong team branding through the building and providing athletes with a visual of their goals can fuel the drive of athletes and create an encouraging atmosphere.
-42% of respondents said that having strong team branding logos for the organization can be a strong recruiting technique.
+42% of respondents said that having strong team branding and a visual representation of goals was most vital for a successful training facility.
+The interview participant noticed the difference in atmosphere between a university's facility that had little branding compared to a building that "oozed" school pride.
+A training area that helps athletes feel proud to be a part of that school or organization can be a strong recruiting technique.
 Visualizing goals is also significant as over 60% of respondents said they remembered their personal goals and reminded themselves of how hard they worked to keep their motivations high.
 Ways to implement this can be utilizing team colors in materials, displaying logos for the organization, and strategically placing decals and displays of the organization's goals.

-4.1.3 Natural Light
+3.1.2.3.3.
+Natural Light

 Natural light plays key roles in managing stress, making the environment more pleasant, and promoting practices of mindfulness.
 The professional athlete states how monotonous and draining being under constant artificial light can be.
 Multiple sources in the literature review mention light and its positive effects.
 Light improves the emotional state of users, their outlooks, their health (Connellan et al., 2013), and helps users feel more relaxed and focused (Ergan et al., 2019).
 Light also reduced levels of stress in users (Connellan et al., 2013), which in turn reduces the likelihood of physical injury (Appaneal et al., 2014) and athletic burnout (Li et al., 2013).
 Light is also a component of biophilic design and Buddhist contemplative spaces, both of which are said to promote practices of mindfulness (Thampanichwat et al., 2023), which support an athlete's wellbeing (Schinke et al., 2018).
 Training facilities can be designed to have large windows, skylights, and lots of fenestrations to help user's feel these positive effects.
 Though natural daylight is preferred, a high level of luminosity is a factor in positive environments (Ergan et al., 2019) and should be implemented when natural light is limited.
+3.1.2.3.4.
+Connection to Nature nature helped in reducing people's anxious and stressful emotions (Ulrich et al., 2008).
+Nature was a notable component of Japanese architecture, which people most associated with wellness.
+Views of nature are also included biophilic design and Buddhist contemplative spaces, the two other architecture types commonly associated with mindfulness (Thampanichwat et al., 2023).
+Bringing nature to the built environment through indoor plants is also beneficial (Connellan et al., 2013).
+Over 60% of athletes indicated that they spent time outdoors to take care of their mental health.
+Inviting nature into training facilities can help athletes care for their wellness.
+A large amount of fenestration can blur the line between the indoors and outdoors.
+Athletic facilities can incorporate indoor plant or garden areas, have designated parks and landscaping areas outside if the weather permits, or if limited nature is available or suitable for the location, images and pictures of nature are also helpful for users (Ramadan & Kamel Ahmed, 2019).